OneOfOne/xxhash/README.md

 ## Features

-* The native version is optimized and is as you can get in pure Go.
+* The native version is optimized and is as fast as you can get in pure Go.
 * The native version falls back to a less optimized version on appengine (it uses unsafe).
 * The native version (on non-appengine builds) by default **ignores endianness**, if you require endianness safety (aka same hash on big and little endian systems), build with `-tags be`.
 * Both the native version and the cgo version supports 64bit and 32bit versions of the algorithm.
-* When using the cgo version, it will automaticly fallback to the native version if cgo isn't available.
+* When using the cgo version, it will automatically fallback to the native version if cgo isn't available.

 ## Benchmark